Residential Zoning

 RFA includes the total area within the exterior walls of all buildings and accessory buildings on the lot.
 It counts every floor, including the area of the garage (with limited exemptions), attics with ceiling heights above seven feet, and any floor area where the ceiling exceeds 14 feet (which counts double under current rules, with a limited exemption for the first 100 square feet).
 Stairwells and elevator shafts are counted only once regardless of how many floors they serve.

 Certain areas are excluded from the RFA calculation.
 For properties not in the Hillside Area or Coastal Zone, the first 200 square feet per required covered parking space is exempt (so typically 400 square feet for a two-car garage).
 Detached accessory buildings of 200 square feet or less are exempt, up to a combined maximum.
-Basements are exempt if the upper surface of the floor above does not exceed two feet above grade at any point.
 Porches, patios, and breezeways with a lattice roof that are open on at least two sides may be exempt.

 3. FAR ON FLAT LOTS: THE BASELINE MANSIONIZATION ORDINANCE